 There were around 1,500 sheep with entries representing many different breeds.
 Around 1,000 cattle from 20 beef and dairy breeds were also entered into various competitions.
 The prestigious Royal Highland Show Championships and Interbreed awards being the most famous, and most coveted.
 Housed in the Royal Highland Hall these hairy competitors are made to look their best before being paraded before the judges and the public.

 It's not just the best livestock that are judged at the Royal Highland Show.
 The finest foods, traditional skills and show jumping are also assessed with the winners receiving highly coveted prizes.
 The craftspeople and food producers are able to enter various competitions.
 As well as the "best" honey, butter and cheese prizes (amongst others), there is judging of traditional crafts such as knitting, needlepoint, shepherds' crooks and walking sticks.

 Meanwhile, back in the main ring, the show jumping classes attract many famous names in the sport from across the UK.
 Equestrian events take place in both the main ring and in other areas of the showground, with visitors able to claim a grandstand seat or rail-side view at no extra cost.
-Competition is fierce, with over £45,000 worth of prize money to be won over the 4 days.
+Competition is fierce.

 The Royal Highland Show is marketed as "The Greatest Show On Earth"; and as the annual showcase of all that's best in farming, food and countryside, it cannot fail to impress.
 There is a huge display of the latest farm machinery - who doesn't want to imagine themselves driving a tractor? - a countryside area with its own loch and some stunning landscaping, plus trade stands, demonstrations and events reflecting a wide range of country sports, activities and rural skills, a Children's Discovery Centre with lots of hands-on activities including opportunities to cook with Scottish food, plus music and entertainment and much, much more....